LoyolaChicagoBooks/introcs-csharp/rst/project.rst

 Conflict resolution: You will certainly have disagreements and possibly conflicts.
 Try to resolve them within the team.
-When that is not working, anyone can go to the instrutor with a problem.
+When that is not working, anyone can go to the instructor with a problem.

 The process
 ------------